Welcome to Year 6!

 Year 6 is an important, busy year in our children's education, with much to prepare for.
 The end of Key Stage 2 tests take place towards the end of the year and these are followed shortly afterwards by the children's transition into their secondary education.
 As a result, the focus of the team is on working hard to ensure that the children are as prepared as they can be for both events.

 Meet the Year 6 Team

-Mrs Ann Kelsey - Joint Head of Year 6 and Seals Class Teacher
+Mrs Ann Kelsey - Head of Year 6 and Bowie Class Teacher

-Mrs Julie Creeden - Senior and Seals Teaching Assistant
+Mrs Julie Creeden - Senior and Wonder Teaching Assistant

 English and maths will be taught in mixed ability, usual class settings.
 All other subjects will be covered over the course of the year through a series of topics, which will be change each term.

 In order to assist the children in the consolidation of the work they are covering in lessons, they will be set homework in English and maths each week.
 This homework will be set on a Friday and expected to be handed in to their class teacher by Wednesday.
 With a view to their transition to secondary school, class teachers will be encouraging the children to adopt the good habit of completing this homework as soon as they can after it is set and handing it in as early as possible.